klahrich/chiefhustler/content/diary/investment-diary-0002.md

 ### What makes me hesitate

-This is a MedTech business, and I have almost no hope of being able to understand in depth how their gizmo works, or assess whether some genius is likely to wake up one day and find a way to make another gizmo that would be even faster and cheaper.
-Technological obsolescence is the risk here.
+This is a MedTech business, and I have almost no hope of being able to understand in depth how their gizmo works, or assess whether some genius is likely to wake up one day and find a way to make another one that would be even faster and cheaper.
+Technological obsolescence is a real risk.

 For example, FlowMet-R is another noninvasive portable device from Laser Associated Sciences (LAS), a medical device company based in Irvine, California, that detects PAD, and it was granted FDA 510(k) clearance in October 2019.
-I found [an article](https://www.sciencedirect.com/science/article/pii/S1051044320307727) on this device that seems to imply an accuracy similar to QuantaFlow.
+I found [an article](https://www.sciencedirect.com/science/article/pii/S1051044320307727) on this device that seems to imply a similar accuracy to QuantaFlow.

 In other words, I'm unable to assess the durability of the moat.
-It might be stronger than I think, and maybe part of it is the relationships with the healthcare practitioners and insurance companies, but I have no way of double checking that.
-Someone else might.
+It might be stronger than I think, and maybe part of it is the relationships with the healthcare practitioners and insurance companies, but I currently have no visibility on that.

-I bought shares of Semler last week.
-I do this frequently (blindly cloning someone I admire) to "start the clock" and force myself to quickly dig deeper into an idea.
-But unless I can find a way to gain further insight into the moat, I will most likely exit in the coming days.

-### Worth mentioning

-During last quarter's conference call, Semler reported that they have signed their first customer for a new software product of theirs.
-While interesting, without further information, this remains a wait and see for me.
+Questions I will try to answer in the short-term:

+- Who are Semler's customers and why are the top-2 so big?
+- Are there switching costs for Semler's customers?
+- Are there other incentives for these customers to stay with Semler?
+- Does Semler have any "secret sauce" that does not rely on its technology?

+For now, Semler will remain on my active watchlist, meaning I will keep researching the name.
+I'm also interested in seeing whether the growth resumes in the next quarter, and how their 2nd product performs (they announced that they just launched it during last quarter's conference call).

 ### Writeups